gsrohde/betydbdoc-dataentry/Adding Traits and Yields.md

 and in this case, the covariate `root_maximum_diameter` would be set to 2.
 If the size class is a range, then the `root_minimum_diameter` can also be used.

-To add a new covariate, go to the [new covariate](http:www.betydb.org/covariates/new) page
+To add a new covariate, go to the [new covariate](http:www.betydb.org/covariates/new) page.